Earth-Turtle/Anubis/README.md

   - Similar to above, except gathers statistics on reactions `user` gave to posts (including their own).
   - Significantly more network-intense due to needing to request both message history, and list of users from Discord for each group of reactions.

+## Other features

+Will respond humorously based on various inputs.
+These are meant to be secret, look in `lib` if you want spoilers.

 ## Future ideas

 1. Scan for and return a post with the most reactions total, or most of a specific emoji